Mirantis/mke-docs/content/docs/concepts/cni.md

 ## Limitations

-- MKE4k supports integration with other CNIs (for example Calico Enterprise) as custom CNI - where deployment and management of such component is customer managed.
+- MKE 4k only supports integration with CNIs not detailed herein, such as Calico Enterprise, in a custom sense, wherein the deployment and management of the component is managed directly by the customer.
+- MKE 4k does not support in-place upgrade from MKE 3 using an unmanaged CNI.
+  Other upgrade options, however, are available.
 - Only clusters that use the default Kubernetes proxier `iptables` can be upgraded from MKE3 to MKE 4k.
 - Only KDD-backed MKE 3 clusters can be upgraded to MKE 4k.
 Refer to [Upgrade